webix-hub/docs/data/api/refs/ui.window.md

 {{api
 - api/link/ui.window_animate_config.md - defines or disables view change animation.
-- api/ui.window_autofit_config.md - adjusts window size to the size of an HTML node	it is initiated in
+- api/ui.window_autofit_config.md - adjusts window size to the size of an html node it is initiated in
 - api/ui.window_autofocus_config.md - sets focus on the window the moment it appears on the page
 - api/ui.window_body_config.md - the content of window body: template or view
 - api/link/ui.window_borderless_config.md - used to hide the component borders